How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 - What does your on-ground support structure look like during a trip?

-- Who is the client’s point of contact if an issue arises at 10 PM on a Saturday?
+- Who is the client’s contact if an issue arises at 10 PM on a Saturday?

-- Can you walk me through your process for handling a flight cancellation or a medical issue?
+- Walk me through your process for handling a flight cancellation or medical issue.

 - Do you proactively monitor travel logistics like flights and trains during the trip?

-- How are you equipped to handle last-minute requests or itinerary changes from the client?
+- How are you equipped to handle last-minute itinerary changes from the client?

 5. Transparent Partnership Model (Agent-First, Not Competitor)